 The University of Colorado PA Program has gained national recognition for its curriculum in primary care medicine.
 The Program offers a Certificate and a Professional Master’s Degree (MPAS-Pediatrics).
-In accordance with the mission of the program, the CHA/PA Program curriculum provides comprehensive physician assistant education in primary medical care with an emphasis on pediatrics and the need for service to disadvantaged, at risk and medically underserved populations.
+In accordance with the mission of the program, the CHA/PA Program curriculum provides comprehensive physician assistant education in primary medical care with additional training in pediatrics and the need for service to disadvantaged, at risk and medically underserved populations.
 There are specific requirements that all students must complete to receive the MPAS degree from our fully accredited PA Program.
 Graduates are well prepared to perform in primary care practice with patients across the lifespan.
 Historically our students have performed above the national average in score and passing rate on the National Commission on Certification of Physician Assistants (NCCPA) examinations.

 The program curriculum aims to provide a strong foundation to equip students for a lifetime of learning, clinical care, and service.
 Students are expected to be self-directed, motivated, and responsible for their own learning using critical thinking and reasoning.
 Courses emphasize the integration of basic sciences and clinical medicine through the presentation of information in clinical context, employing the use of lectures, collaborative sessions, small group experiences, and problem-based learning to build knowledge, skills, and attitudes important for physician assistants.
 Interdisciplinary training is woven throughout to facilitate the development of an interprofessional approach to patient care.